-Still smarting over world reaction to the nerve agent poison assassination attempt on Russian double agent/traitor Sergei Skripal and his daughter (an attack which also killed an innocent bystander in Salisbury, England) Russia has angrily reacted to the US Government’s belated decision to impose very serious punitive economic sanctions on the nation.
+Still smarting over world reaction to the nerve agent poison assassination attempt on Russian double agent/traitor Sergei Skripal and his daughter (an attack which also killed an innocent bystander in Salisbury, England, who accidentally came into contact with the poison) Russia has angrily reacted to the US Government’s belated decision to impose very serious punitive economic sanctions on the nation.
 Sergey Ryabukhin, head of the budget committee of the Russian upper house of parliament, has subsequently threatened to stop supplies of the Russian-built RD-180 rocket engine which is used by the United Launch Alliance (ULA) Atlas V rocket.
 Along with the Delta IV Heavy, the Atlas V is one of the workhorse launch vehicles used to launch various satellites for the US Government and the US Department of Defence.

-One final thing: Moral considerations aside (the killing of human beings is nearly always wrong), poisoning,- especially using an easily traceable nerve agent such as Novichok (in the Skripal case) or a rare nuclear poison such as Polonium 210 (a Russian Lunakhod rover nuclear heater isotope used to murder of former FSB agent Alexander Litvinenko) – seems a bizarrely complicated, controversial and public way for Russia to kill its opponents and dissenters.
-For surely a sniper rifle – or even better – a silenced pistol – would have been a simpler, stealthier and less publicity-generating method, and one with less risk to innocent bystanders.
+One final thing: Moral considerations aside (the killing of human beings is nearly always wrong), poisoning – especially using an easily traceable nerve agent such as Novichok (in the Skripal case) – or using a rare nuclear poison such as Polonium 210 (a Russian Lunakhod rover nuclear heater isotope used to murder of former FSB agent Alexander Litvinenko) – seems a bizarrely complicated, controversial and public way for Russia to kill its opponents and dissenters.
+Surely a sniper rifle – or even better – a silenced pistol – would have been a simpler, stealthier and less publicity-generating method of murder?
+And one with less risk to innocent bystanders.
 It is not for nothing that those masters in the art of assassination, the Kidon branch of the Israeli spy agency Mossad, often use silenced pistols as their preferred killing method.
-Then again, perhaps the perpetrators of the murder of Russia’s opponents want to court this publicity as a warning to others?
+Then again, some have suggested that the perpetrators in some of the murders and attempted murders of Russia’s opponents want to court publicity as a warning to others.